Generalized modeling of empirical social-ecological systems: Model validation and analysis for large generalized models

 \subsubsection{Theory}

-A key output of a generalized modeling analysis is the eigenvalues of the Jacobian matrix.
-Eigenvalues are commonly used, both in conventional dynamical models and generalized models, to indicate stability of fixed points \citep{Kuznetsov_2010_src}.
-For a continuous time formulation as was used in the Baltic cod fishery model, if the real parts of all eigenvalues are negative then the fixed point is stable.
-A purely real eigenvalue crossing the imaginary axis (that is, acquiring positive real part) corresponds to a fold bifurcation in the attractor landscape of the system, which is in turn often associated with regime shifts such as fishery collapses\footnote{A pair of complex conjugate eigenvalues crossing the imaginary axis corresponds to a Hopf bifurcation \citep{Kuznetsov_2010_src}, which is often associated with the emergence of oscillations such as in a predator-prey system \citep{Fussmann_S_2000}.
+There are many possible definitions of stability \citep{Grimm1997,Ives_S_2007}.
+In this article, we use the asymptotic definition of stability, where (roughly speaking) a fixed point is stable if it returns to the fixed point after a small perturbation \citep{Kuznetsov_2010_src}.
+For a continuous time model formulation, as was used in the Baltic cod fishery model, if the real parts of all eigenvalues at a fixed point are negative then the fixed point is stable.
+A purely real dominant eigenvalue crossing the imaginary axis (that is, acquiring positive real part) corresponds to a fold bifurcation in the attractor landscape of the system, which is in turn often associated with regime shifts such as fishery collapses\footnote{A pair of complex conjugate eigenvalues crossing the imaginary axis corresponds to a Hopf bifurcation \citep{Kuznetsov_2010_src}, which is often associated with the emergence of oscillations such as in a predator-prey system \citep{Fussmann_S_2000}.
 It is a fold bifurcation, however, that we found in the Baltic cod fishery case.} \citep{Biggs_2012,Scheffer2003}.
 The eigenvalue with largest real part is therefore an indicator of stability (more precisely, instability, since a positive real part corresponds to an unstable fixed point).